Medicare and medical equipment — what's covered and how to get it

 Your parent's doctor says they need a walker.
 The hospital discharge planner says your parent needs a hospital bed.
 Your parent's therapist says a wheelchair would help them get around the house.
 Medical equipment becomes part of aging with a chronic condition or recovery from an injury.
 But here's what nobody explains clearly: what Medicare covers, what your parent has to pay for, and how long it actually takes to get equipment delivered when your parent needs it right now.

 Medical equipment can be expensive.
 A decent wheelchair costs a thousand dollars or more.
 A hospital bed with an adjustable frame is several hundred dollars.
 Oxygen equipment rental costs money every month.
 If your parent buys these things out of pocket, it adds up quickly.
 The good news is that Medicare covers a lot of medical equipment.
-The challenging news is that getting that equipment approved and delivered sometimes involves unexpected hoops to jump through.
+The challenging part is that getting equipment approved and delivered sometimes involves unexpected hoops.

 What Medicare Calls Durable Medical Equipment

-Medicare has a specific category for equipment it covers.
-The term is durable medical equipment, abbreviated DME.
+Medicare has a specific category for equipment it covers, called durable medical equipment or DME.
 Equipment qualifies as DME if it's designed to withstand extended use, serves a specific medical purpose, isn't primarily for comfort, and is typically not useful to someone without a medical condition.

 Walkers, canes, and crutches are DME.
 Wheelchairs are DME.
 Hospital beds and adjustable bed frames are DME.
 Commodes and raised toilet seats are DME.
 Grab bars and shower chairs are DME.
 Oxygen equipment and CPAP machines are DME.
-Continuous positive airway pressure machines for sleep apnea treatment fall under DME.
 Traction equipment, certain respiratory equipment, and mobility devices all fit into the DME category.

-What's not included in DME is surprisingly specific.
+What's not included is surprisingly specific.
 Comfort items like cushions or padding aren't covered by themselves.
-A wheelchair is covered, but a wheelchair cover or specialized wheelchair cushion might not be covered by Medicare, even though the wheelchair is.
+A wheelchair is covered, but a specialized wheelchair cushion might not be, even though the wheelchair is.
 Orthopedic shoes are partially covered if your parent has diabetes and meets specific criteria, but regular shoes aren't covered.
 Compression stockings might be covered for specific conditions but not for prevention.

 This distinction matters because your parent might assume everything related to their care is covered.
 A doctor prescribes a wheelchair.
 Your parent assumes the wheelchair, the cushion, and the cover are all covered.
 Then the bill arrives and the wheelchair company says the cushion isn't covered.
-Your parent has to pay for it separately or do without.
+Knowing this ahead of time prevents that shock.

 One of the most frustrating aspects of Medicare equipment coverage is that the rules are specific and sometimes counterintuitive.
-Medicare will cover a hospital bed but not the mattress.
-Medicare will cover a walker but not the new grips if your parent finds the original grips uncomfortable.
+Medicare will cover a hospital bed but not a premium mattress.
+Medicare will cover a walker but not the new grips if your parent finds the original ones uncomfortable.
 Medicare will cover a wheelchair but not the transport bag for getting it in and out of the car.

-This isn't because Medicare is being difficult.
-It's because DME coverage is tied to medical necessity as defined in Medicare rules.
+This isn't arbitrary.
+DME coverage is tied to medical necessity as defined in Medicare rules.
 A hospital bed is medically necessary for certain conditions.
 The mattress is assumed to be a basic component that comes with the bed.
 But premium pillows or specialized mattresses aren't covered because Medicare defines them as comfort items rather than medical necessity.

 Similarly, oxygen equipment for someone with breathing problems is medically necessary.
 But the portable oxygen cart that makes it easier to carry the equipment around the house might not be covered.
-The oxygen concentrator itself is covered, but the accessories aren't.
+The oxygen concentrator itself is covered; the accessories aren't always.

 How Equipment Gets Prescribed and Approved